robertwwalker/rexams-tutorial/README.md

     * "Default Question Bank: -- Create new question bank --" and then enter the name of your testbank file
     * "Import" (wait a few moments for the file to be uploaded, queued, and completed)

-8. Canvas makes both a "Quiz" and a "Testbank".
-You most likely only want the "Testbank"; you can then go to "Quizzes" and delete the new "Quiz".
+8. Upon Import completion, Canvas makes both a "Quiz" and a "Testbank".
+ You most likely only want the "Testbank"; you can then go to "Quizzes" and delete the new "Quiz" (01-mult-num-static).

 9. Add a new Quiz or Select an existing Quiz.